slsys/Gateway/readme.md

 # General information
 The gateway acts as the coordinator of Zigbee and allows you to:

 1) Use most of the available Zigbee equipment.
-A list of supported and tested equipment is available at [link] (/ devices / devices.md).
+A list of supported and tested equipment is available at [link](/devices/devices.md).
 New equipment may be added after discussion with us.

 2) Abandon the need to use cloud device manufacturers.
-As an alternative, it is proposed to use the cloud service [Smart Logic System] (https://cloud.slsys.io), or native applications for Android and Apple iPhone (under development).
+As an alternative, it is proposed to use the cloud service [Smart Logic System](https://cloud.slsys.io), or native applications for Android and Apple iPhone (under development).

-3) Use common local automation systems, such as [MajorDomo] (https://mjdm.ru/), [ioBroker Smarthome] (https://www.iobroker.net), [HomeAssisiant] (https: // www. home-assistant.io), [Node-Red] (https://nodered.org), etc. For integration with these systems, the MQTT protocol is used.
-The structure of the MQTT protocol topics is identical to the [zigbee2mqtt] project (https://www.zigbee2mqtt.io), therefore, to use and integrate the gateway, there is no need to learn the scripting languages ​​of the above systems, since the protocol is basically already available using extension modules.
+3) Use common local automation systems, such as [MajorDomo](https://majordomohome.com/), [ioBroker Smarthome](https://www.iobroker.net), [HomeAssisiant](https:/ www.home-assistant.io), [Node-Red](https://nodered.org), etc. For integration with these systems, the MQTT protocol is used.
+The structure of the MQTT protocol topics is identical to the [zigbee2mqtt project](https://www.zigbee2mqtt.io), therefore, to use and integrate the gateway, there is no need to learn the scripting languages ​​of the above systems, since the protocol is basically already available using extension modules.

 # Additional gateway features via the web interface
-1. Management and viewing of device information through the Web interface of the gateway at http: // ipadress (port 80).
-The ability to display the power source, battery level, available [EndPoint devices] (https://community.nxp.com/thread/332332) in the web interface.
+1. Management and viewing of device information through the Web interface of the gateway at http://ipadress (port 80).
+The ability to display the power source, battery level, available [EndPoint devices](https://community.nxp.com/thread/332332) in the web interface.

-2. Creation of local automation within the gateway [Simplelink] (/ simplelink.md).
+2. Creation of local automation within the gateway [SimpleBind](/simpleBind_eng.md).

-3. The ability to write scripts in [Lua] (https://ru.wikipedia.org/wiki/Lua) [Book on Lua in Russian] (https://www.htbook.ru/kompjutery_i_seti/programmirovanie/programmirovanie- na-yazyke-lua).
+3. The ability to write scripts in [Lua](https://ru.wikipedia.org/wiki/Lua).

 4. The ability to create groups to manage multiple devices at the same time (in development).